 A few months ago I took one of the free guided lunch tours that The Winspear Centre offers to the public.
 These tours are held during the regular ESO season (September to June) and happen two or three times per month.
-While I thought maybe the tour would be a way to pressure people into buy ticket subscriptions for concert series at The Winspear it wasn’t.
+While I thought this might be a way to pressure people into buying ticket subscriptions for their concert series at The Winspear it wasn’t.
 It was just a nice, albeit short (about an hour) tour of this fantastic music venue.
 Plus it came with free lunch, sandwiches from Press’d and coffee and tea.
 Score!
 The tour started after our group, of about 10, had lunch.

 We were first taken to the music room where all the sheet music for the ESO is stored.
 Whenever the ESO plays a concert at The Winspear Centre, they need to get the rights to play the music.
 Sometimes getting the copyright might be easy, but other times it could be difficult.
 There are several shelves and filing cabinets available with music that the ESO has paid for.
-If the ESO doesn’t own the music, they are looking to play they can rent the sheet music.
+If the ESO doesn’t own the music they want to play then they can rent the sheet music.
 The music librarian is responsible for putting bowing marks (music connotations) on the sheet music for every player.
 I think my music nerdiness is kicking in, but I found this fascinating because it’s not just putting marks on for one musician, but for like 60.
 I also thought it was pretty amazing that the musicians only get the sheet music one week before a performance.
-I played the piano for 10 years, and it took me months to learn and memorise some of the songs I played.
+I played the piano for 10 years, and it took me months to learn and memorize some of the songs I played.

-you can take LRT and get off at Churchill Station across the street from The Winspear.
+The Francis Winspear Centre for Music (The Winspear Centre) is located at 4 Sir Winston Churchill Square NW, Edmonton, Alberta.
+Paid parking is available at the Stanley A. Milner Library Parkade, or you can take the Light Rail Transit (LRT) and get off at Churchill Station across the street from The Winspear.
 Free tours, including those for small groups, are available from September to June.
 Please contact The Winspear Centre in advance for more information.

 Have you been on a tour of a concert hall or venue?
-Tell me about it in the comments below.